nudgelang/liath/README.md

 # WhiteMatter

-WhiteMatter is an advanced, extensible database system built on top of RocksDB with Lua as its query language.
+WhiteMatter is an advanced, extensible database system built on top of RocksDB or LevelDB with Lua as its query language.
 It combines the power of key-value storage, vector search, LLM capabilities, and file operations into a flexible and modular architecture.

 ## Features

-- **RocksDB Backend**: Efficient and reliable storage engine
+- **Pluggable Storage Backend**: Choose between RocksDB and LevelDB
 - **Lua Query Language**: Flexible and powerful querying capabilities
 - **Plugin Architecture**: Easily extensible with custom plugins
 - **Vector Database**: Built-in vector search capabilities